Take Me to the Moon

 Take Me to the Moon is a 2017 Taiwanese romance film directed by Hsieh Chun-yi.
 The film stars Jasper Liu, Vivian Sung, Vera Yen, Shih Chih-tian, Pipi Yao and Lee Chuan.
 It was released in theaters on December 1, 2017.

 Premise

 Cheng-hsiang reunites with the members of his high school band and reminisces about their lead singer and his past love, En-pei, whose pursuit of her dreams ended in tragedy.
-He regrets having encouraged her to pursue her dreams all those years ago, wondering if she would have lived if only he had not encouraged her.
+He regrets encouraging her to pursue her dreams all those years ago, wondering if she would have lived if he had not said anything to her.
 Drunk after the memorial and hit by a vehicle, Cheng-hsiang is miraculously transported back to the past, where he sets out to give better advice to En-pei.